 - Identifying potential jobs.
 In conjunction with local Jewish businesses, kindnessWORKS! can help identify full- and part-time positions that fit the Member’s skills and experience, and “warm” candidate introductions made.
 Other sources of employment are also identified, including online searches, job banks and placement services.

 - Post placement support.
 After the Member has been hired, their “Angel” may continue to assist them to identify professional mentors, training & education to advance their skills, job, and serve as a sounding board, as new employment challenges and opportunities arise.

-- Self-employment support.
+- The kindnessWORKS! program provides Members with self-employment support.
 For individuals seeking self-employment opportunities, or who would like to start-up or grow their own businesses, kindnessWORKS! can connect them with mentors, job coaches, and small business advisors.

 - We work with Business Owners with open job positions or interest in creating a position for a Member with the right skills, by introducing candidates with appropriate skills;